One can hear the shape of ellipses of small eccentricity: Wave trace and Marvizi-Melrose parametrices

 be the wave trace of $\Delta_\Omega$, the positive Laplacian associated to $\Omega$ with Dirichlet (or Neumman) boundary condition.
 Let also $\text{SingSupp}\, w_\Omega(t)$ denote the singular support of $w_\Omega(t)$.
-By a result of Andersson-Merlose \cite{AnMe}, we have
+By a result of Andersson-Merlose \cite{AnMe} (in the convex case) and Petkov-Stoyanov \cite{PS} (for general smooth domains), we have the so called Poisson relation